0ctobyte/goodboy/README.md

 * Modifying and viewing a single memory location
 * Scrolling support to view complete trace in the terminal

-For command usage, type 'h' in the debugger.
+For command usage, type `h` in the debugger.